Skip to main content

 agent_speaks_firstbooleanWhether the agent initiates the conversation (default: true)

-max_turnsnumberMaximum number of agent messages after which the simulated conversation ends automatically (default: 10)
+max_turnsnumberMaximum number of agent turns after which the simulation ends automatically (default: 50 for text, 10 for voice)

 For voice simulations, specify the STT, LLM, and TTS providers: